Under Review

 IADB

-This paper presents a comprehensive empirical analysis of the impact of attending a child day care center on early childhood development (ECD) in Chile.
-The potential endogeneity associated with the parental decision of sending children to day care centers is addressed, and unobserved heterogeneity is interpreted as latent abilities.
-The results suggest that enrollment in child care centers seems to boost cognitive development among children older than two.
+This paper presents a comprehensive empirical analysis of the impact of attending a child day care center on early childhood development (ECD) in Chile, examining child development from a multi-dimensional perspective.
+The potential endogeneity associated with the parental decision of sending children to day care centers (or preschools) is addressed.
+Additionally, unobserved heterogeneity is interpreted as (latent) abilities.
+This approach provides a unifying framework combining parental decisions, childrens endowments, and child care characteristics.
+The results of the study suggest that: (i) cognitive and socioemotional test scores from children younger than two are too noisy to be analyzed; (ii) analysis of enrollment in child care centers for children older than two reveals significant effects of family background, unobserved abilities, the local availability of centers, and local capacity; and (iii) enrollment in child care centers seems to boost cognitive development among children older than two.